A complete list of every lens for the new Canon RF lens mount.

-The Canon RF 24-105 is an incredible multipurpose lenses featuring only 16 elements for that prime like contrast and 3d pop.
+The Canon RF 24-105 is an incredible multipurpose lenses featuring 18 elements.
 I’m very impressed by it.
 It focuses fairly fast, has really nice build quality and great IS performance.
 It’s the best kit lens I’ve ever seen.
-Review coming soon.

 |RF 28-70mm f2 USM||19/13||9R||Amazon / Bhphoto|

 Rumors: Canon has mentioned they will release the holy trinity of lenses for the R mount likely next year.
 So expect a 16-35mm, a 24-70 and a 70-200.
 You will also likely see a significant improvement to image quality with these lenses as Canon as been redesigned these lenses to take full advantage of the close flange distance of the R system.

 What this means is the rear element can sit right up next to the shutter.